cogini/mix_systemd/README.md

 * Ubuntu 16.04: 229
 * Ubuntu 18.04: 237

+`distillery`: Determines if the release will be generated with Distillery or Elixir 1.9 native releases.
+Default is `false` to use native releases.

 ### Additional directories

 The library uses a directory structure under `deploy_dir` which supports